-Products originating from a beneficiary are excluded from preferential treatment when the beneficiary is classified as a high-income economy in the World Bank Statistics of the previous year, and the value of Japan's imports of the product originating from the beneficiary exceeds Y1 billion and 25 per cent of the total value of Japan's worldwide imports of the product in the trade statistics of two years ago.
+Products originating from a beneficiary country or region are excluded from preferential treatment when (i) the beneficiary is classified as a 'high-income economy' in the World Bank Statistics of the previous year, and (ii) the value of Japan's imports of the product originating from the beneficiary exceeds ¥1 billion and 25 per cent of the total value of Japan's worldwide imports of the product in the trade statistics of two years ago.
+The standards of a subject country to (i) above require the country to be classified as an 'upper-middle-income country' in the World Bank Statistics, as well as the value of exports being no less than 1 per cent of the total value of worldwide exports, due to the amendment of the Act in 2017 in accordance with the standards of entire graduation.
+The new standards for subject countries have been implemented from April 2018.